What is employee financial wellness?

 - To achieve employer goals such as improving productivity, raising employee morale, reducing turnover rate

 Your financial wellness program will most likely be part of your human resources department, and as such it is an HR strategy.
-HR departments tend to have access to a company’s operational (O) data and experience (X) data, which gives a holistic view of the whole organisation.
+HR departments tend to have access to a company’s operational (O) data and experience (X) data, which gives a holistic view of the whole organization.

 When you combine O-data X-data, you’ll be able to pick up signs of a decline in employee financial wellness with metrics such as absenteeism, employee turnover, customer satisfaction, and employee engagement.
 With this information, you can step in and remedy problems before your employees burn out with financial stress.